developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/overview/index.md

 ### Configuration Service Provider (CSP)

-A CSP is a device code module that implements the ability to set and query the configuration of a subsystem on a device (e.g. Clock, Wi-Fi, etc.).
+A CSP is a device code module that implements the ability to set and query the configuration of a subsystem on a device (i.e. clock, Wi-Fi, etc.).
 The capabilities that are supported and exposed by a CSP are defined by a corresponding DSD.

 A CSP is a plug-in to the MXMF which can ship as part of the MXMF, can be included in a BSP along with the MXMF, or can be downloaded to a device as needed.
 Before it can be used on a device, a CSP must be registered with the MXMF on that device and all calls to a CSP must go through the MXMF.
 The MXMF and CSPs communicate through XMLs that conform to the **XML.DTD**, as described in the document **MX MF XML DTD**.